STS-68: Crew seat assignments

-Mission Highlights
+Mission highlights

+September 30, 1994 (Flight Day 1)

-On Friday, 30 September 1994 at 9 am CST, STS-68 MCC Status Report #1 reports: The Flight Control team in Houston gave the "Go for Orbit Operations" just before 8 am.
+On Friday, September 30, 1994, at 9 am CST, STS-68 MCC Status Report #1 reports: The Flight Control team in Houston gave the "Go for Orbit Operations" just before 8 am.
 The crew then began setting up the experiment and systems hardware aboard Endeavour.
 The primary payload on this flight is the Space Radar Laboratory (SRL-2), making its second flight to study the Earth's environment.

 Experiment operations will be conducted around the clock on this flight, with the astronauts divided into two teams.
-Commander Michael A. Baker, pilot Terrence W. Wilcutt and mission specialist Peter J.K.
-Wisoff are the "red team".
+Commander Michael A. Baker, pilot Terrence W. Wilcutt and mission specialist Peter J. K. Wisoff are the "red team".
 Mission specialists Daniel W. Bursch, Thomas D. Jones and Steven L. Smith are the "blue team".

-On Friday, 30 September 1994 at 5 pm CDT, STS-68 MCC Status Report # 2 reports: Shortly after 4 pm that day, flight controllers reported that the on-orbit checkout of the Spaceborne Imaging Radar-C (SIR-C) and the Synthetic Aperture Radar (X-SAR) had been completed, and that the primary SRL-2 instruments were ready for operation.
+On Friday, September 30, 1994, at 5 pm CDT, STS-68 MCC Status Report # 2 reports: Shortly after 4 pm that day, flight controllers reported that the on-orbit checkout of the Spaceborne Imaging Radar-C (SIR-C) and the Synthetic Aperture Radar (X-SAR) had been completed, and that the primary SRL-2 instruments were ready for operation.
 Throughout the checkout, data takes were recorded over a number of sites, including Raco, Michigan; Bermuda; Bebedouro, Brazil; the Northeast Pacific Ocean and the Juan de Fuca Strait, between the United States and Canada.

 In addition to the prime payload, Wilcutt also activated the Commercial Protein Crystal Growth Experiment, the Cosmic Radiation Effects and Activation Monitor, and checked on the mouse-ear cress seedlings growing in the CHROMEX-05 experiment.
 The crew successfully engineered an in-flight maintenance procedure to get additional cooling air to the CPCG apparatus after higher than desired temperatures were noted by crystal growth sensors.